explosion-mental/wallust/README.md

  2 - 10  | Perceptible at a glance.
  11 - 49 | Colors are more similar than opposite
  100     | Colors are exact opposite

-### Filter
-This uses the colors returned by the colorspace and orders them in a way that makes sense, as in making sure that the contrast matches or the background is a certain type.
-All of these depend on the filter being used, each of them are described in the default config.

 ### Terminal color sequences
 By default, `wallust` will send these sequences to all open terminals